 Ironically I was more physically tired at the end of the day using my brain more as a Network Technician than I was doing the more physical job as a Cable Field Technician.
 I believe this was due to mental overload.

-The same mental overload comes to play when owning and maintaining too much stuff.
+The same mental overload comes into play when owning and maintaining too much stuff.
 For example, my manager at the Cable Company had to maintain service, maintenance, and insurance records for all of the vehicles in the department among other things.

 I would return to the office at the end of the day and he always looked like he was doing more physical work than me at the time.
 I would give him a hard time about it but now I understand.